-Before you start to drive the examiner will ask you two car maintenance related questions in the form of a show me, tell me question.
+Before you start to drive the examiner will ask you one car maintenance related question in the form of a ‘tell’ me question.
+On the test itself, whilst driving, you will be asked one ‘show’ me question.
 If you fail to answer these questions correctly you will be marked with 1 driving fault.

 During the drive the candidate must drive within the law and within the conditions set by the environmental conditions.
 You will drive on a range of roads with different layouts and speed limits and you should be able to negotiate any major junction.
 You will not be asked to use motorways.